Resonant or asymmetric: The status of sub-GeV dark matter: Constraints and likelihoods

 {There are, however, also secondary} signals of dark matter annihilation: {energetic charged annihilation products can undergo inverse Compton scattering on} starlight or CMB photons, thereby producing keV-scale X-rays.
 Thus, data from INTEGRAL can be used to constrain MeV-scale dark matter by searching for this flux of upscattered photons, as studied in ref.~\cite{Cirelli:2020bpc}.
 This analysis was extended in ref.~\cite{Cirelli:2023tnx} to include data from not just INTEGRAL~\cite{2011ApJ...739...29B}, but also NuSTAR~\cite{Mori:2015vba, Hong:2016qjq, Roach:2019ctw, Krivonos:2020qvl}, XMM-Newton~\cite{Dessert:2018qih, Foster:2021ngm}, and Suzaku~\cite{2009PASJ...61..805Y}.
 The resulting analysis places stringent limits on dark matter annihilation to electrons down to 1 MeV, and annihilation to muons and charged pions down to the respective threshold.
 The authors of ref.~\cite{Cirelli:2023tnx} have generously provided the likelihoods used in their analysis for each of these annihilation channels.
 We do not attempt to combine these likelihoods, i.e.~we conservatively only include the final state giving the strongest constraint, which is typically $e^+ e^-$.

-We note that ref.~\cite{DelaTorreLuque:2023olp} recently updated the results of ref.~\cite{Cirelli:2023tnx} using a more realistic treatment of cosmic ray propagation {including spatial diffusion and reacceleration}. {While the resulting limits can be substantially stronger, especially at low mass, they depend on the model and parameters used to describe cosmic ray transport, which carry large uncertainties}. {We therefore conservatively} use the earlier result~\cite{Cirelli:2023tnx} in the present work.
+We note that ref.~\cite{DelaTorreLuque:2023olp} recently updated the results of ref.~\cite{Cirelli:2023tnx} using a more realistic treatment of cosmic ray propagation {including spatial diffusion and reacceleration}, and ref.~\cite{DelaTorreLuque:2023cef} studied additional constraints obtained from INTEGRAL measurements of the 511 keV line. {While the resulting limits can be substantially stronger, especially at low mass, they depend on the model and parameters used to describe cosmic ray transport, which carry large uncertainties}. {We therefore conservatively} use the earlier result~\cite{Cirelli:2023tnx} in the present work.
+These constraints are still stronger than the ones obtained from Voyager 1~\cite{Boudaud:2016mos}.

 The resulting constraint is shown in the right panel of figure~\ref{fig:relic}.
 Similar to the CMB case discussed above, we can see the various features resulting from the hadronic branching ratio of the dark photon.